-But don’t get it twisted; they still require some care.
+Air plant care isn’t hard, but it doesn’t mean you can completely neglect these plants.
 Buying these plants solely for aesthetic purposes and treating them as decorative objects is one of the common mistakes.
 With such ‘care,’ even the least picky plant will die.

-For keeping this plant alive and kicking, you shouldn’t forget about watering.
-First of all, pay attention to humidity in your apartment.
-If the air is dry water plants more often, but in a more humid space, there is no need to water it more than every ten days.
+For keeping this plant alive and kicking, you need to know how to water air plants properly.
+First of all, pay attention to the humidity in your apartment.
+If the air is dry, water plants more often, but in a more humid space, there is no need to water it more than every ten days.
 While watering a plant without soil might seem tricky, it’s actually almost effortless.
 Just bathe Tillandsias in water for several hours.
+But how long to soak air plants?
+From 20 minutes to an hour every week (or every 10 days) is the best for the plant.
 However, be careful: after they soak, the plants need to dry out fully.

 From time to time, air plants need something more than just water, air, and sun, and this is fertilizer, which you can add to the water.
 For air plants, choose low-nitrogen fertilizers because they can encourage offset production and blooming, but don’t overdo it!
 Use fertilizer once a month; if you do it more often, you can destroy the plant.